 What is the co-op?

-The co-op is a smaller group of dedicated collective members who take care of the day-to-day running of Partisan, including office management, event coordination, finances and licensing issues.
-Most members of the co-op are volunteers, but it includes five paid part-time staff members.
+The co-op is a group of dedicated collective members who take care of the day-to-day running of Partisan, including office management, event coordination, finances and licensing issues.
+Most members of the co-op are volunteers, but it includes five paid part-time coordinators.

 We do not currently have the budget to expand on these paid roles, but there is no maximum number of co-op members.